xtuml/bridgepoint/doc-bridgepoint/notes/9566_constants/9566_constants_dnt.md

 both exist (exercises 6.2.2.1 error 2 )
 9.1.5 No constant exists with the given name, but a CSP does exist (exercises 6.2.2.1 error 3)
+9.1.6 A constant is referenced (without scoping) where the same constant exists in more than one CSP

 _Note that the other errors in the tables for 6.2.\*.1 tables are not tested here because they represent normal parser behavior for enumerated data type